ilyamochalov/blog-pelican/content/2017-07-29-serving-static_nginx.md

 Date: 2017-07-29 22:01
 Category: General
 Tags: nginx
-Summary: This tutorial describes how to use NGINX to serve static content
+Summary: This tutorial describes how to use NGINX to serve static content.

 #Serving static content with Nginx